Learning from extremes: hospices

 In my exploration of resilience, I’ve become interested in what we can learn where this quality is tested to an extreme.
 Death is a pretty severe test of resilience, not only for the person dying, but for family and professionals, and my research with hospices has been fascinating.

-Wisdom Tree’s groups on Nourishing the Front Line has brought me into contact with staff from several hospices.
+Seeding our Future’s groups on Nourishing the Front Line, aiming to build resilience for health and care workers, has brought me into contact with staff from several hospices.
 I’ve also learnt a lot from the book The Art of Dying by Peter and Elizabeth Fenwick, which draws on large-scale, structured research with hospices.

 My early management training means that I still risk slipping into simplistic problem-solution mode in tough situations.
 I’ve been impressed at the very different, organic resilience which hospice staff bring to their work.
 It felt like a continually evolving response, guided by observation not prejudgement.